teichmaa/timetable/README.md

 All you nedd is a Haskel compiler, for example GHC.
 See http://learnyouahaskell.com/introduction#what-you-need for more details.

+## Examples

+You can find input examples in the source file, and some more in `examples.md`. `examples.md` is also great source for test-input.

 ## Deployment

 Just run the `timetable.hs` using GHC or GHCI.